The Savannah Cat is a wild-looking medium-size breed. It was created by crossing a wild African serval with domestic cats.

 To establish the Savannah breed, they out-crossed them to other domestic spotted breeds.
 Bengals, Egyptian Maus, Ocicats, Oriental Shorthairs and common domestic cats were the breeds used to develop the Savannah.

 Kelly and Sroufe wrote the original breed standard in the 1996 and presented it to the board of The International Cat Association.
-In 2001 TICA started registering Savannahs and the breed was fully recognized in 2012.
+In 2001 TICA started to register Savannahs and the breed was fully recognized in 2012.

-After achieving the the TICA championship, outcrossing to other domestic cats was no longer permitted.
+After achieving the TICA championship, outcrossing to other domestic cats was no longer permitted.

-Male Savannahs are larger and typically weigh from 10-15 pounds.
+As with all other cat breeds, male Savannahs are larger and typically weigh from 10-15 pounds.
+However, some males can weigh 20 pounds or more.
 Females are smaller and weigh from 7-10 pounds.

-This is an athletic and agile breed that maintains its weight with regular activities.
+This is an athletic and agile breed that maintains its weight with regular exercise.
 Due to their wild ancestry, these cats need to eat grain-free cat food.

 Additionally, higher protein count will keep Savannah’s muscles toned and strong.
-Feed your cat according to her age and activity level in order to keep her at the ideal weight.
+Feed your cat according to her age and activity level to keep her at the ideal weight.

 This is a highly intelligent, active and adventurous breed that lives life to the fullest.
-Thus, if you are seeking a gentle and calm lap cat, don’t get a Savannah.
+Thus, if you are looking for a gentle and calm lap cat, don’t get a Savannah.

 Thanks to their athletic and agile bodies these cats are excellent jumpers.
 For this reason, your cat will need a tall cat tree to practice her amazing jumps.
 Since they love heights they are frequently found on the top shelves or hanging down from a chandelier.

-The Savannah Cat likes games and needs to have a variety of toys to stay content.
+They like games and need to have a variety of toys to stay content.
 This is a smart, curious, and adventurous cat that is always in motion.
-These cats love water and enjoy playing with it.
+Unlike other cat breeds, the Savannah loves water and enjoys playing with it.
 As a result, you may find your cat’s water bowl constantly surrounded by a water puddle.

 These cats can be easily trained to do tricks, obey commands or walk on a leash.
 They react well to positive reinforcements and will enjoy getting treats for good behavior.

 This is a friendly and affectionate cat that will excitedly greet guests by the front door.
-It will even bring its favorite catnip toys or compel visitors to play tag with her.
+It will even bring its favorite catnip toys to compel visitors to play with her.